 What is Salisbury Water?

-Salisbury Water is the term used for Council’s recycled non-drinking water that is distributed to our parks, reserves, schools, industry and some new residential sub-divisions.
+Salisbury Water is the term used for the City of Salisbury’s recycled non-drinking water that is distributed to our parks, reserves, schools, industry and some new residential sub-divisions.
 Salisbury Water is primarily recycled water and native groundwater which is treated to a standard fit for purpose as defined in the National Stormwater Guidelines.

 What can I use Salisbury Water for?